Neverlanders: Critical reception

+Christopher Paolini, the internationally bestselling author of Eragon called Get Lost "A rollicking adventure that takes readers on an epic journey to save the heart of Neverland itself.”

 Awards

 In 2023, Neverlanders became the first graphic novel to win the prestigious Children's Book of the Year Award: Older Readers.

 Neverlanders also won a Comic Arts Award of Australia in 2023.

 In 2025, Neverlanders won the Prix Des Collegiens De La Somme, awarded in Amiens, France, where the book is published by Dupuis with the title "Retour à Neverland".